Catgirls-Corporation/Nyatastic-Legals/Terms of Service.md

 Please note that Pay-As-You-Use Services incur charges at the time of purchase or recharge.
 It is crucial to ensure that all information entered is accurate before completing the transaction.
 You are encouraged to review your details carefully to avoid any discrepancies.

 While we strive to provide the best service possible, refunds may be considered in exceptional circumstances, such as technical errors or service disruptions beyond your control.
 In such cases, please reach out to our support team for assistance.
+More specific examples of such exceptional circumstances include, but are not limited to:
+- Technical errors preventing access to paid features.
+- Service disruptions caused by server issues or maintenance.
+- Inadvertent overcharges or incorrect billing.

 ## APIs
 The APIs we use are available to the public, and you can use our API if you wish at [https://api.nekogirl.net/](https://api.nekogirl.net/).